"None of you is a believer until you love your neighbor what you love for yourself."

 Islam, which literally means "surrender" or "submission," was founded on the teachings of the Prophet Muhammad as an expression of surrender to the will of Allah, the creator and sustainer of the world.
 The Quran, the sacred text of Islam, contains the teachings of the Prophet Mohammad that were revealed to him from Allah.

 Islam is a monotheistic religious tradition that developed in the Middle East in the 7th century C.E.
 Muslims also believe that Islam is the complete and universal version of a primordial faith that was revealed many times before through prophets including Adam, Noah, Abraham, Moses, and Jesus.
-They believe that Mohammad was the last profit and the Quran to be the final and perfect word of God.
-However, they believe in both the Old and New Testaments of the Bible .Muslims also believe that Jesus was born of a virgin birth and one of the Books of the Quran is about Mary , the Mother of Jesus, whom Muslims see as a Messiah, but to them Jesus was a great profit and was not literally the Son of God, as Christians believe.
+They believe that Mohammad was the last prophet and the Quran to be the final and perfect word of God.
+However, they believe in both the Old and New Testaments of the Bible .Muslims also believe that Jesus was born of a virgin birth and one of the Books of the Quran is about Mary , the Mother of Jesus, whom Muslims see as a Messiah, but to them Jesus was a great prophet and was not literally the Son of God, as Christians believe.

 Islam is the most recently formed of the three Abrahamic Religions which include Judaism and Christianity.
 According to Islamic tradition, the angel Gabriel appeared to the Prophet over the course of 20 years, revealing to him many messages from God, as found in the Quran.
 Muslims recognize some earlier Judeo-Christian prophets—including Moses and Jesus—as messengers of the same true God.
 But in Islam, Muhammad is the last and greatest of the prophets, whose revelations alone are pure and uncorrupted and the Quran is the last, immutable and flawless word of God.
 They view the Quran as corrective of Jewish and Christian scriptures, which have been corrupted through Christian and Jewish practices.